ja2-stracciatella/ja2-stracciatella/README.md

 ### Without the optional launcher

 3. Start the game the first time.
-It will create the configuration file %USERPROFILE%\Documents\JA2\ja2.json on Windows or ~/.ja2/ja2.json on Unix-like systems.
+It will create the configuration file `%USERPROFILE%\Documents\JA2\ja2.json` on Windows or `~/.ja2/ja2.json` on Unix-like systems.

 4. Edit the configuration file and set parameter game_dir to point to the directory where the original game was installed during step 1.
-For example, D:\games\ja2\ (on Windows) or /home/user/games/ja2-installed (on Linux).
+For example, `D:\games\ja2\` (on Windows) or `/home/user/games/ja2-installed` (on Linux).

-5. If you installed not English version of the original game, but one of the localized varieties (e.g. French or Russian), you need to start ja2.exe with parameter telling which version of the game you are using.
-For example: ```ja2.exe -resversion FRENCH```
+5. If you installed not the English version of the original game, but one of the localized varieties (e.g. French or Russian), you need to start `ja2.exe` with parameter telling which version of the game you are using.
+For example: `ja2.exe -resversion FRENCH`

 Supported localizations are DUTCH, ENGLISH, FRENCH, GERMAN, ITALIAN, POLISH, RUSSIAN, RUSSIAN_GOLD.
 Use RUSSIAN for the “BUKA Agonia Vlasty” release and RUSSIAN_GOLD for the “Gold” release.

 If you downloaded a precompiled version of JA2-Stracciatella, the archive may contain a set of bat files for all supported localizations.

-Run ```ja2.exe -help``` for list of available options.
+Run `ja2.exe -help` for list of available options.

 ## Development